The Best Surety Bond Companies for 2024

 The easiest way to think about surety bonds is as a tool for risk management with some similarities to both insurance and credit.
 Surety bonds exist to ensure that businesses complete their work in accordance with the law and under the terms of their contractual agreements.
 Surety bonds accomplish this by involving a third party who will compensate customers for a business’s failures to meet their obligations and recover damages from that business later.

-Say Business A agrees to perform work for Business B. Business B wants the certainty that either Business A will complete the work they agreed to as promised and within the legal standards for their industry, or, if Business A is unable to do so, that Business B will not suffer a financial loss or other risk as a result.
+Say Business A agrees to perform work for Business B. Business B wants the certainty that either Business A will complete the work they agreed to—as promised and within the legal standards for their industry—or, if Business A is unable to do so, that Business B will not suffer a financial loss or other risk as a result.
 To help guarantee this, Business A may be required—by law or by Business B—to obtain a surety bond from a third party.
-The bond is a promise that Business A will meet their obligations to Business B or, if they do not, that Business B will be compensated for Business A’s failure.
+The bond is a promise that Business A will meet its obligations to Business B or, if they do not, that Business B will be compensated for Business A’s failure.
 Meanwhile, the third party charges Business A for taking on financial risk in the transaction and will seek to recover the costs of the claim from Business A later.

 How Do Surety Bonds Work?

-At their heart, surety bonds are an agreement between three different parties: a principal, an obligee, and a surety.
+Surety bonds are an agreement between three different parties: a principal, an obligee, and a surety.

-• Surety: The surety is the company that underwrites the bond to back the principal financially.
+- Surety: The surety is the company that underwrites the bond to back the principal financially.
 If the principal is unable to meet its obligations and the obligee makes a claim, the surety will pay out the claim.

 Each bond agreement looks a little bit different, but principals and sureties will usually need to work out a few particular elements or criteria as part of the agreement.
 These include the bonded amount, the principal’s working capital, the bonding capacity, the bond premium, and the bond term.

-• Bonding capacity: Bonding capacity is the maximum amount of coverage a principal can obtain from a surety, usually based on the principal’s finances, track record, and reputation.
+- Bonding capacity: Bonding capacity is the maximum amount of coverage a principal can obtain from a surety, usually based on the principal’s finances, track record, and reputation.
 Businesses that sureties determine to be more reliable will likely be able to obtain a higher capacity.
-Capacity can be set either for individual jobs or as an aggregate limit across all of a principal’s projects.
+Capacity can be set for individual jobs or as an aggregate limit across all of a principal’s projects.

-• Working capital: Working capital is a factor that surety companies will evaluate before underwriting a bond, calculated as the difference between a company’s current assets and current liabilities.
+- Working capital: Working capital is a factor that surety companies will evaluate before underwriting a bond, calculated as the difference between a company’s current assets and current liabilities.
 Because sureties will require reimbursement from a principal in the event of a claim, they want to know what sort of financial cushion a business has to repay its debts.

 Surety Bonds vs. Insurance